dktr0/dktr0.github.io/game-design-course/3d-assets-1.md

 ## What to submit

-To demonstrate successful completion of the level 1 3D assets technical area, create a well-shaped asset in Blender that is modeled on one or more images of a real-world object and which requires you to use all of the modeling techniques discussed below, AND incorporate that asset (with an effective collision shape, e.g. so that a player avatar can’t walk through it, can jump on it maybe, etc) into a genuinely playable Godot game project.
+To demonstrate successful completion of the level 1 3D assets technical area, create a well-shaped asset in Blender that is modeled on one or more images of a real-world object and which requires you to use all or most of the modeling techniques discussed above, AND incorporate that asset (with an effective collision shape, e.g. so that a player avatar can’t walk through it, can jump on it maybe, etc) into a genuinely playable Godot game project.